BitTheByte/Jsepy/README.md

 # Jsepy
+Jsepy is hybrid GUI framwork using python as backend the HTML/JS/CSS as frontend
-This framework isn't ready for production it's still in development
+**This framework isn't ready for production it's still in development**

 # App route
 ```